Diagnostic Criteria (1)

 - Hypovolemia

-- This issue is the most likely to be lethal to the patient
+- This is the “pillar” most likely to be lethal to the patient

 - Hypokalemia

-- Potassium levels may appear normal (in acidemia, cell membrane channels shift H+ inside the cell in exchange for shifting K+ outside the cell), but total body levels are decreased secondary to osmotic diuresis
+- Potassium levels may appear normal (with acidemia, cell membrane channels shift H+ inside the cell in exchange for shifting K+ outside the cell), but total body levels are generally decreased secondary to osmotic diuresis

 Management